 Keywords: Hornhauttransplantation, Descemet Membran, Innenschichttransplantation der Hornhaut (hintere lamelläre oder endotheliale Transplantation), DMEK/DSAEK, Transplantat, DMEK-Röhrchen, Rörchen, Chirurgie, Operationstechnik, Augenheilkunde, Hornhauttrübung, corneal transplantation, Descemet membrane, Descemet Membrane Endothelial Keratoplasty (DMEK), descemet stripping automated endothelial keratoplasty (DSAEK), transplant, DMEK-shooter, tube, surgery, surgical technique ophthalmology, corneal clouding

-Operation more rapid, safer, more standardised and simpler:
+- Operation more rapid, safer, more standardized and simpler

 In Germany alone every year 6,000 donor corneas are transplanted.
 Approximately 185,000 transplantations were performed worldwide in 2012.
 The number of DMEKs in Germany increased 8-fold from 2011 to 2016.
 The invention is offered for licensing and further co development in collaboration with the researchers.

-A transparent and Luer-Lock compatible prototype has been produced by 3D-printing and successfully tested with human Descemet´s membranes.
+Transparent and Luer-Lock compatible prototypes of the DMEK-shooters have been produced by 3D-printing and successfully tested with human Descemet´s membranes.
+A prototpye of the DMEK-preparation and loading system ist also available.
 In case of interest we will be pleased to inform you about the patent status.